 • check All lectures in Milan

-• check Ten nights’ hotel accommodation in China (double room, with breakfast included, in four stars hotels)
+• check Ten nights’ hotel accommodation in China (double room, with breakfast included, in quality hotels)

 • check All lectures, company visits and guided tours in China